ukcs485gSpring2022/final-app/README.md

 **Use at your own risk.
 There is no promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**

 <!--
 What features were added by you, this should be descriptions of features added from the [Code](https://uk.instructure.com/courses/2030626/assignments/11151475) and [Demo](https://uk.instructure.com/courses/2030626/assignments/11151413) parts of the final.
 Feel free to add any figures that may help describe a feature.
+Note that there should be information here about how the OCKTask/OCKHealthTask's and OCKCarePlan's you added pertain to your app.
 -->
 ## Contributions/Features